ayush51/tutorial/tutorial.md

 ###### Welcome to Surfly!

-Surfly's co-browsing technology enables you to share your browser with others, clarifying communication online.
+Surfly's co-browsing technology enables you to share your browser with others, synchronising your screens, mouse clicks and typing.
 You can start a Surfly session simply by entering the url of the website you want to browse into the 'start session' panel on your admin page.
 You can then invite people to join you by sharing the session url with them.
 This is the easiest and quickest way to co-browse and does not require any configuration.
 However, if you wish to use Surfly as a feature on your own website, you can also add a Surfly button to your website.
 By doing this, you will be able to fully customise your session and use as much or as little of Surfly's functionality within your own product.

 ###### During the session

 A Surfly session allows you to share your browser with others.
 During the session, the mouse arrows from all users will be visible.
 The leader will navigate the site, and the follower can help guide them through it.
-Only the leader can select or click items on the page, and if the leader decides to navigate to another url, the followers' screens will be synchronised so that they can also see this new page.
+There can only be one leader, but you can have multiple followers, and switch control between the different users during the session.
+Only the leader can select or click items on the page,cand if the leader decides to navigate to another url, the followers' screens will be synchronised so that they can also see this new page.
 The followers can take advantage of the drawing tool provided in order to highlight areas on the screen.
 During the session, users can communicate via text or video chat, share documents and invite others to join them.

 ###### Responding to incoming requests